niubility000/PDJ-Media-Repeater/README.md

 [![Chat IRC](https://img.shields.io/badge/freenode-%23filebrowser-blue.svg?style=flat-square)](http://webchat.freenode.net/?channels=%23filebrowser)

 PDJ Media Player is a mp3 and mp4 repeater with .srt subtitle file for English or any other language learning.
 It's modified based on [Filebrowser](https://github.com/filebrowser/filebrowser).

+PDJ Universal To Do List is a to do list for general purpose, including regular tast, recitation task, memo.

+Both of these can be used online or offline.

 ## Assets Download